kotbaton/pymcdm/README.md

 <a name="c63">[63]</a> Kizielewicz, B., Shekhovtsov, A., Więckowski, J., Wątróbski, J., & Sałabun, W. (2024).
 The Compromise-COMET method for identifying an adaptive multi-criteria decision model.
 IEEE Access.

 <a name="c64">[64]</a> Shekhovtsov, A., & Sałabun, W. (2023, September).
 The New Algorithm for Effective Reducing the Number of Pairwise Comparisons in the Decision Support Methods.
 In European Conference on Artificial Intelligence (pp. 243-254).
 Cham: Springer Nature Switzerland.

+<a name="c65">[65]</a> Saaty, T. L. (1980).
+The analytic hierarchy process (AHP).
+The Journal of the Operational Research Society, 41(11), 1073–1076.

+<a name="c66">[66]</a> Więckowski, J., Kizielewicz, B., Shekhovtsov, A., & Sałabun, W. (2023).
+RANCOM: A novel approach to identifying criteria relevance based on inaccuracy expert judgments.
+Engineering Applications of Artificial Intelligence, 122, 106114.